Water usage and consumption

 |131 litres / person / day||145 litres / person / day|

 |3.26 litres / person / day||3.34 litres / person / day|

 Volume of water used per person - The average volume of water used by a person per day.
 This is also referred to as per capita consumption (PCC).

-We are targeting a reduction in PCC over AMP6, from 135 l/p/day in 2015-16 reducing by 1 l/p/day annually to 131 l/p/day in 2019-20.
-PCC is largely driven by external factors outside of the company's control and so no financial ODI is attached to this PC.
+We targeted a reduction in PCC over 2015-20, from 135 litres/head/day (l/h/d) in 2015-16 reducing by 1 l/h/d annually to 131 l/h/d in 2019-20.
+PCC is largely driven by external factors outside of the company's control and so no financial ODI is attached to this performance commitment.

 Volume of water saved by water efficiency promotion - We are committed to helping customers reduce their water use as part of our efforts to operate a sustainable water supply and waste water business.

 Our performance commitment for 2015-2020 required us to achieve a saving of 3.26 l/p/d by 2020.
 If we miss the target in any given year, we will refund customers £1.89m for each l/h/day.

 The savings delivered cumulatively to 2019-20 exceeded our performance commitment, so we have met this target and saw us reach a final saving of 3.34l/p/d.